JoseMartinezRios/Data-learning-projects/README.md

 # Data-learning-projects
-The projects I've made based on python and pandas mostly
+These are a group of projects I've made when learning Data Analysis on TripleTen bootcamp, and learning by myself too.
+Those project analyse sales, data using Pandas and Matplotlib, includes data cleaning, aggregation, and visualization.